Graduate Teaching Assistant (GTA)

 Workload Policy

 GTA assignments will be communicated during the summer prior to the academic year.
-Any GTAs who have concerns about their assignment should contact the Director immediately.
+Any GTAs who have concerns about their assignment should contact the SOD Director immediately.

 TYPES OF GTA WORKLOAD ASSIGNMENTS